Adam Clayton Powell Jr.: Early life and education

 Encouraged by his father to become a minister, Powell became more serious about his studies at Colgate, where he earned his bachelor's degree in 1930.
 After returning to New York, Powell began his graduate work and in 1931 earned an M.A. in religious education from Columbia University.
 He became a member of Alpha Phi Alpha, the first African-American, intercollegiate Greek-lettered fraternity.

 Later, apparently trying to bolster his black identity, Powell would say that his paternal grandparents were born into slavery.
 However, his paternal grandmother, Sally Dunning, was at least the third generation of free people of color in her family.
 In the 1860 census, she is listed as a free mulatto, as were her mother, grandmother, and siblings.
 Sally never identified the father of Adam Clayton Powell Sr., born in 1865.
 She appeared to have named her son after her older brother Adam Dunning, listed on the 1860 census as a farmer and the head of their household.
 In 1867, Sally Dunning married Anthony Bush, a mulatto freedman.
 All the family members were listed under the surname Dunning in the 1870 census.

 The family changed its surname to Powell when they moved to Kanawha County, West Virginia, as part of their new life there.
 According to Charles V. Hamilton, a 1991 biographer of Powell, Anthony Bush "decided to take the name Powell as a new identity", and this is how they were recorded in the 1880 census.

 Adam Jr.'s mother, Mattie Buster Shaffer, was African-American with possibly some German ancestry.
 Her parents had been slaves in Virginia and were freed after the Civil War.
 Powell's parents married in West Virginia, where they met.
 Numerous freedmen had migrated there in the late 19th century for work.

+In Harlem, Adam Clayton Powell Jr. lived on Sugar Hill at The Garrison Apartments, 435 Convent Avenue, Apartment 3, which had also been his father's home until his death in 1953.